Revegetation Support Program

 To obtain plants the first step is to complete the EOI form.
 The information provided will help SOLN to determine the specific needs of each property.
 The key steps in the process are outlined below:

-Note: The expression of interest process will open again next year, but it would assist our planning if you submit an EOI now even if you won’t be ready to landscape for a few years.
+Note: The expression of interest process will open again next year, but it would assist our planning if you submit an EOI now even if you won’t be ready to landscape this year.

-Winter 2018: First of year of locally propagated plants ready for winter planting.
+Winter 2018: Locally propagated plants ready for winter planting.
 Winter planting is important in coastal environments to support healthy establishment and growth.

 While it’s best to begin landscaping once the rebuilding process is complete, we understand that not everyone has decided if or when they will rebuild.
 Regardless of your exact situation we suggest that you complete an EOI form and then SOLN will contact you to determine the best revegetation program for your block.